ess-dmsc/NeXus-Streamer/README.md

 ```
 google-pprof -web <path/to/binary> /tmp/prof.out
 ```
-Note, this works only on Linux with google perftools installed (tcmalloc and pprof).
+Note, this requires google perftools installed (tcmalloc and pprof). `gperftools` can be installed with Homebrew on OS X, or system repositories for most Linux distros.